Fatal Frame: Related media

 A Hollywood film adaptation of the first game was announced in 2003.
 Robert Fyvolent and Mark R. Brinker were hired as the project's writers, and John Rogers was hired as its producer.
 The title was being produced by DreamWorks.
-Later that year, Steven Spielberg was helping Rogers to polish the game's script, and that sessions to find a director and cast the movie would follow.
+Later that year, Steven Spielberg was helping Rogers to polish the game's script, and that sessions to find a director and cast for the movie would follow.
 In 2014 alongside the formal announcement of Maiden of Black Water, it was confirmed that the Hollywood film was still planned.
 Now produced by Samuel Hadida, it was set to begin production after the completion and release of the game.
 Christophe Gans said in an interview that the movie will take place in Japan in an attempt to capture its Japanese haunted house setting.

 Common elements

 Series gameplay

 The gameplay has remained consistent through the series' lifetime.
 Each environment is filled with ghosts, with separate games having different attack behaviors for them.
 While navigating these environments, the main character's only means of defense is the Camera Obscura, which can be used to damage ghosts, capturing them on film and pacifying them.
 When using the camera, the view switches from a third-person to a first-person perspective.
 The camera locks onto a ghost, with the amount of damage dealt depending on how much of a focus the Camera Obscura has on the ghost, but ghosts fade in and out of existence, making focusing more challenging.
 Shots of varying closeness and angles also affect how much damage the ghost takes.
-The most damaging is a "fatal frame", which hits a ghost weak spot.
+The most damaging is a "Fatal Frame", which is performed by taking a photo just before a ghost's attack lands, dealing massive damage and allowing a combo if subsequent shots are timed correctly.
 A ghost's captured spirit energy is converted into points, which can be used to buy items to upgrade the Camera Obscura and obtain more powerful film.

 In addition to hostile ghosts, there are passive ghosts encountered in parts of the environment: if they are not caught on film at once, they vanish from the rest of the game.
 Ghosts captured on film are added to a list, which reveals a ghost's past.
 For the first three games, navigation is done using semi-fixed third-person view of environments, with characters moving at a slow pace through them.
 For Mask of the Lunar Eclipse and later entries, the camera perspective was altered to a third-person over-the-shoulder view and character movement was increased a little to speed up gameplay.
 The ability to either dodge or break free from a ghost's grip was added in Maiden of Black Water.